-The RealReal Founder and CEO Julie Wainwright is one of the dynamic leaders on The List of People Shaping Retail’s Future 2022 who will be celebrated at the NRF Foundation Honors in January.
+The RealReal Founder and CEO Julie Wainwright is one of the dynamic leaders on The List of People Shaping Retail’s Future 2022 who will be celebrated at the NRF Foundation Honors.
 She reveals how her childhood experience shaped the company she founded, the driving force behind the success of online resale for authenticated luxury and more.

 Here are a few questions, along with Wainwright’s answers (watch the video above for all “20 Questions”):